 Days 7, 8 and 9: Camiguin

-Camiguin is one of our favorite Philippine islands and we recommend it to travelers who love the beach but also want other kinds of activities.
-The “Island Born of Fire” has a unique topography—it’s the place in the world with the most volcanoes per square meter.
-Here you can enjoy beautiful motorbike loops, natural pools, waterfalls, great snorkeling, and nearby islands with spectacular beaches such as White Island or Mantigue.
+Camiguin is one of our favorite Philippine islands and we recommend it to travelers who love the beach but also want a wider range of activities.
+The “Island Born of Fire” has a unique topography—it is said to have more volcanoes per square kilometer than anywhere else in the world.
+Here you can enjoy scenic motorbike routes, natural pools, waterfalls, great snorkeling, and nearby islands with spectacular beaches such as White Island or Mantigue.

-In this case we’ve allotted 3 full days, but you could easily add at least a couple more.
+We’ve allowed 3 full days here, but you could easily add at least a couple more.
 This is especially advisable if you plan to dive or hike.

-For this 30‑day Philippines itinerary, we recommend distributing the days as follows:
+For this 30-day Philippines itinerary, we recommend spending your time as follows:

-1. Day of island hopping: White Island + Mantigue Island.
+- Spend a day island hopping around White Island and Mantigue Island.
 You’ll find more info in Island hopping in Camiguin.

-2. Loop by motorbike: Katibawasan Falls, The Walkaway Old Volcano, Sunken Cemetery, and Ardent Hot Springs.
+- Motorbike loop: Katibawasan Falls, The Walkway to the Old Volcano, Sunken Cemetery, and Ardent Hot Springs.

 Mantigue Island and Camiguin in the background